simonteozw/tp/docs/UserGuide.md

 Examples: `T view 1`

-Remark: The `INDEX` provided must be positive and cannot be larger than the length of the Task list.
+Remark: The `INDEX` provided must be positive and cannot be larger than the number of Tasks.

 ### Add
 For: Add a new task.